 - 1. State Fund leverages data and metrics from a variety of data providers.
 Currently, State Fund uses MSCI and from time to time may change data providers.
 Investment Managers may use State Fund's current ESG provider or an equivalent ESG data provider or their own ESG rating scale.
 State Fund applies a "Best of Sector" approach, segmenting issuers above a specific rating threshold.
 State Fund has classified issuers with a BBB or above rating as "Best of Sector", a BB rating as "Average", and any rating below BB as "Laggards". - a.
 Issuers in the "Laggards" category are added to a watch list for further analysis and monitoring by the Investment Managers and State Fund investment team.
-In addition, Investment Managers will provide credit commentaries and recommendations on the watch list - b.
-The Investment Managers shall not invest in below BB rated issuers.
+In addition, Investment Managers will provide credit commentaries and recommendations on the watch list. - b.
+The Investment Managers shall not invest in below BB rated issuers without prior Chief Investment Officer's approval.
 They are not required to dispose of all or any of the issuers in the current "Laggards" list.
-The Investment Manager

-- will, however, inform the Chief Investment Officer without delay and make proposal on the disposal of the investment. - c.
+The Investment Manager will, however, inform the Chief Investment Officer without delay and make proposal on the disposal of the investment as appropriate. - c.
 State Fund shall maintain an aggregate Corporate and Equity portfolio ESG score (currently 6.5) above the benchmark for those corporate issuers rated by MSCI.
-The aggregate BB ratings may not exceed 30% and anything below BB ratings may not exceed 5%. - State Fund has incorporated MSCI's Weighted Average Carbon Intensity (WACI) metric which measures portfolio's exposure to carbon-intensive companies, expressed in tons CO2e/\$M revenue.
+The aggregate BB ratings may not exceed 30% and anything below BB ratings may not exceed 5%.
+If limits exceed because of ESG rating downgrades, the Investment Manager will inform the Chief Investment Officer without delay and make proposal on the disposal of the investment as appropriate. - 2.
+State Fund has incorporated MSCI's Weighted Average Carbon Intensity (WACI) metric which measures portfolio's exposure to carbon-intensive companies, expressed in tons CO2e/\$M revenue.
 Reduce WACI by 75% below 2019 levels by 2030. - 3.
 State Fund shall employ an ESG avoid screen, a revenue-based screen, and a controversy screen for specific types of issuers. - a.
 Exclude coal mining and utilities with 30% or more in their generation mix. - b.
 Tobacco company related securities are a prohibited investment.
 Tobacco company related securities are defined as: securities of a company that derives over 25% of its revenues from the manufacturing or sale of tobacco products.
 A restricted list of such tobacco company issuers that shall not be purchased for the Account will be established and mutually agreed upon in writing (including electronic communications) by the Investment Manager and Chief Investment Officer.
 The list may be amended from time to time in writing. - c.
 Exclude companies with significant opioid businesses and companies with negative publicity.
 Specific names will be identified and provided by State Fund. - 4.
 State Fund will consider investment in Green and Social bonds that meet desired financial and social return requirements.
 Increase the number of green bond holdings and issuers to at least 30 issuers. - 5.
 State Fund will generate a report on the ESG profile of the investment portfolio on a quarterly basis and distribute to State Fund's Board of Directors.
 The ESG report may include, but is not limited to the following information: - a.
 ESG ratings distribution for the aggregate portfolio; - b.
 ESG ratings distribution for the asset classes; and - c.
-The carbon footprint of the portfolio, expressed as the Weighted Average Carbon Intensity (WACI). - 6.
-Specific reporting metrics may change in the future as State Fund further integrates or evolves its ESG investment strategies. - 7.
-State Fund will continue to explore ESG risk measures appropriate for measuring and monitoring adherence to the ESG investment objectives as new or better data and metrics become available to the marketplace - M. Green Bond Portfolio Attributes
+The carbon footprint of the portfolio, expressed as the Weighted Average Carbon